How I Started a Small Business in the U.S. with Little to No Capital And You Can Too

 Managing Cash Flow to Sustain Growth

 Managing cash flow is critical for sustaining business growth.
 It involves monitoring the inflow and outflow of cash to ensure that your business has sufficient liquidity to meet its financial obligations.
+I almost went under because I ignored this.

-3. Adjust your pricing strategy as needed
+3. Adjust your pricing strategy as needed.
+I was charging too little at first.

 Leveraging Service-Based Models to Generate Cash Flow